-Carl G. Stahmer, PhD is the Director of Digital Scholarship at the University Library.
+Carl G. Stahmer, PhD is the Director of Digital Scholarship at the UC Davis Library.
 He oversees a variety of digital initiatives on campus, and has worked in the digital humanities since the mid 1990s.
 Stahmer’s work has been funded by various organizations and institutions, including the Institute of Museum and Library Services in 2014, the National Endowment for the Humanities, the University of California Humanities Research Institute, the Andrew W. Mellon Foundation, The National Science Foundation, and the British Society for Eighteenth Century Studies.
 Digital Humanities remains a growing field, especially regarding open source access to materials.

 In the mid 1990s, you built Romantic Circles, a refereed scholarly Website devoted to the study of Romantic-period literature and culture.
 What were your overall goals when you built this online platform, and in what ways, if any, has it grown in ways you didn’t expect?